 A study of the basic properties of groups, rings, and integral domains, including the fundamental theorem of group homomorphisms.
 The concepts basic to the development of algebraic systems are studied initially.
 Prerequisites: MATH 222, MATH 233, and MATH 239.
-Credits: 3(3-0).
-Offered every spring.
+Credits: 3(3-0)..